NLnetLabs/nameshed/README.md

     next action that should occur, e.g. start serving a new copy of an unsigned review because it has been loaded.

-ZL, RS, ZS, RS2 and PS send their events downtream to CC.
+ZL, RS, KM, ZS, RS2 and PS send their events downtream to CC.

 CC currently assumes it knows the names of its upstream components in order to send commands to them by name.